tilersmyth/megan/README.md

 > Combining the awesome frontend repo, [Angular Starter](https://github.com/gdi2290/angular-starter), with the awesome backend repo, [express-mongoose-es6-rest-api](https://github.com/KunalKapadia/express-mongoose-es6-rest-api), and throwing in some [GraphQL](http://graphql.org/) magic to create a modern full-stack starter.

 This README will be updated soon, but here a few noteworthy points about this repo:
-* [Docker](https://www.docker.com/) is used run this project and keep everything working in harmony.
+* [Docker](https://www.docker.com/) is used to run this project and keep everything working in harmony.
 * The frontend is served via [NGINX](https://www.nginx.com/) reverse proxy.
 * [GraphQL](http://graphql.org/) is used as the API query language.
-* A simple user authentication example has been included.
+* Simple user authentication is included.
 * More to come soon...